 How to make homemade fortune cookies for dogs.
-Two easy ways to make dog-friendly fortune cookies, plus bonus DIY paw print red envelopes.
+Ready to celebrate the new year, furfriends?
+Here are two easy ways to make dog-friendly fortune cookies, plus bonus DIY paw print red envelopes.
 This year’s upcoming Chinese New Year celebration may mark the Year of the Goat transitioning to the Year of the Monkey, but really every year around here is the Year of the Dog!
 Hehehe…

 Sniffing for Facts and Fortunes